-mobility building service to make it easier to live at home
+mobility building service to make it easier living at home

 Making a home more easily liveable if you are getting on a bit or have a disability that makes getting around difficult, even getting in and out of the bath.
 And you want to hold on to your independence and stay in your own home.